 Warning… this is intended to aid the purchase of either a commercial or residential range.
 In no way is this to be used as an installation guide; before purchasing, talk to your foodservice professional and consult a licensed contractor.
 As always with commercial equipment… leave the installation to the professionals.

 The right commercial range can provide you with the best quality product while a subpar range can cause quite the opposite effect.
-A quality commercial range will produce consistent temperatures, a mass quantity of product, and provide you with the capability to create specialized dishes.
-Below is the comparison of residential ranges and commercial ranges (also known as commercial stoves).
+A quality commercial range will produce consistent temperatures, and mass quantities of product, and provide you with the capability to create specialized dishes.
+Below is a comparison of residential ranges and commercial ranges (also known as commercial stoves).

 1. Electrical & Gas Capabilities

-The installation of both gas and electric ranges in a commercial setting very often require new gas and electric lines.
+The installation of both gas and electric ranges in a commercial setting very often requires new gas and electric lines.

 Electric commercial ranges are usually three-phase electric.
 Commercial settings that are not already equipped with such electrical capabilities will require the installation of three-phase electricity.